NorMenMe/react-shopping-list/README.md

 //#########

+-steps from 10/08:
+-card functionality,button redirect to cart, cart site

 // API problem : if key stored inside variable => get error 401
+// const apiKey = "67d766cac1e94d4d85ac33708f9ffb83 "; //? if inserted in API error 401

-// Routing problem : redirect to another page with link, from home to create
+// problem :

+- passing "allProducts" via Context not working,so via props

+I can't
+but display the allProducts below : no redirect for List, inside List build the render for List; input needed is an array of obj, code it Hadi style.

+-List : Card of bootstrap ?

+render: div container-card div , div decre,div product info,div increment , div delete-btn

+// problem : retrieve only the first 2 photos

+- next :
+- onClick increment pass the product.id up to the function addItem/ increment count state default 0 / handleincrement/ refactor with reducer ?Do I need it ?